talentlessguy/react-responsive-navbar/README.md

 # react-responsive-navbar

-This is a React hooks version of [react-responsive-navbar.](https://github.com/paigewilliams/react-responsive-navbar)
+This is a TypeScript rewrite of a React hooks version of [react-responsive-navbar.](https://github.com/paigewilliams/react-responsive-navbar)

 Nothing crazy, nothing flashy, just a simple, flexible & completely customisable responsive navigation bar component.
 Check out